Google Basics for Kids – Collaborating In Docs & Slides Series Part 2 “Assign Student Work”

 It is fun to see the kids realize that the words they spoke really did represent the text that magically appeared using the Voice Typing tool.

 My next blog post in this series will be- TIP #3 “Working Together”.
 In this post, I will lay out specific management ideas that have helped me better teach students to communicate when completing digital work.
-When I am finished with this three part series and you will be able to upload my complete set of slides to edit for yourself and present to your class!
 My next series after this Collaboration Series will be on “Sharing in G Suite“, how to give editing rights and permissions to others when sharing digital work.

 Please subscribe by leaving your email address at the top right or bottom of this page if viewing from a computer, so you may be notified when updates are posted.
 If you are reading this article from inside your email or on a mobile device, click on the post title above that takes you to my actual blog post, then scroll to the bottom of the post where it says- “Sign Up To Receive Updates Here” ~ Thank you!